xerocross/train-prob/README.md

 # train-prob

 So far this is a node project without any nice interface.
 You can interact with it directly at the node console.
+The source files are written in typescript except graph-builder.js, which I wrote directly for use at a node console.

+Once you have downloaded the source files, run ```npm install``` to pull all the dependencies.

 For testing purposes, this package includes an example digraph in JSON format located at ```./my-graph.json```.